kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/troubleshooting.md

     ```bash
     kubectl edit awscluster <clustername>
     ```
+2. next run `kubectl describe awscluster <clustername>` to validate that the finalizers have been removed

-2. `kubectl get clusters` to verify it's gone
+3. `kubectl get clusters` to verify the cluster is gone

 ### **Make at least one node `Ready`**